 Captain Nazi, now green-haired, alabaster-skinned and sporting a contorted grin, led a gang of a dozen “jokerised” superhuman inmates in an attack on Pennsylvania.

 After heavy fighting in Dresher, most villains surrendered.
 Captain Nazi was rendered unconscious.

-While the Joker’s venom was toxic, most persons exposed to it, including Krieger, were saved by medical teams and recovered their health and sanity.
+Most persons exposed to the Joker venom, including Krieger, were saved by medical teams.
+They could recover their health and sanity.

 The great Society

 Krieger was next spotted in 2005, as one of the agents of the Society.
 The Society was an enormous organisation of superhuman and/or costumed criminals.
 It was assembled by an impostor passing himself as Lex Luthor.

 It is possible that the Society busted Nazi out of prison and asked for him joining in return.

 Nazi also fought Wonder Woman at least once during this general time frame.
 This encounter is undocumented.

 Captain Nazi was among the Society agents deployed to hunt down and capture the so-called Secret Six.
 These were a small group of skilled villains assembled by the real Lex Luthor to oppose the impostor.